 When my mother was in high school over 30 years ago, to graduate from upper sixth form was a special feat.
-Sixth form graduates were the ones getting jobs in places banks and the public sector, only the very white or the very rich attended university.
-By the time I started school, to graduate with a Bachelor’s degree was the gold standard, now, the four year degree is seeing its time.
+Sixth form graduates were the ones getting jobs in places banks and the public sector.
+Only the very white, the very bright or the very rich attended university.
+By the time I started school, to graduate with a Bachelor’s degree was the gold standard.
+Now, the four year degree is seeing its time.

 In her 2016 Jamaica Gleaner article, “Are Degrees Failing Jamaica?”
 Sashakay Fairclough wrote:

 The world is changing.
 A university education is no longer the way to escape poverty.
 In fact, it appears to bring persons closer to it.
 It is simply not the great equaliser anymore.

 Choose a career that is marketable, bankable, future-proof and lucrative, they said, pursue a degree in the STEM field, they said, it’s the future.

 I agree that getting a liberal arts degree makes life tougher for graduates because the courses are not immediately linked to a career path but to choose a job based on the trajectory of the economy is only half of the story.

 In high school my first Math teacher was the lower school Art teacher and in second form our Integrated Science teacher was one of the Physical Education teachers.
 In third form qualified teachers taught each course but my introduction to specific STEM subjects, especially Math, which in integral to all science subjects, was very poor.
 I have never liked Math since first form for this reason.

 Better teachers at earlier levels of schooling improve student performance in the long run.
 I liked Literature in school for a while because I had a fantastic teacher in first form and the relationship I formed with the subject stuck.
 Nowadays teachers receive STEM scholarships so hopefully future generations will receive what we did not.